LWRGitHub/cs_scraper/README.md

-# Scrapping Craigslist/Trash Nothing!
+# Scraping Craigslist/Trash Nothing!
-Free Apple products & more through scrapping Craigslist/Trash Nothing!
+Free Apple products & more through scraping Craigslist/Trash Nothing!
 These python files use bs4 & selenium to scrape the web & send you a text message when you find that awesome thing your looking for!
 The file are setup to for searching for free apple products, computers, laptops, & video games.

 ***The story behind this build***